Linkkijkl/linkki-web/content/yhdistys/jäsenyys.en.md

     - Viimeisin työpaikka
 -->

-- *Kunniajäseneksi* ei voi liittyä erikseen.
-Yhdistyksen kokous kutsuu sääntöjen kohdan 3. ilmoittamalla tavalla esitetyn ja hyväksytyn henkilön, jonka jälkeen hyväksytty henkilö kutsutaan yhdistyksen kunniajäseneksi.
-Yhdistyksen kokous on hyväksynyt ensimmäiset kunniajäsenet syyskokouksessa 2015.
-Jäsenet voivat ilmoittaa ehdottamiaan kunniajäseniä yhdistyksen puheenjohtajalle sähköpostilla osoitteeseen pj@linkkijkl.fi.
+- *Honorary members* are invited by the general meeting as described in the rules of the association. ei voi liittyä erikseen.
+The first honorary members have been acknowledged in 2015.
+All members can make suggestions for honorary members via email to the chairperson of the board at pj@linkkijkl.fi.

 # Jäsenedut